Wesp910/Artificial-Intelligence-Term-Project/docs/milestones/Milestone-3-Complete.md

 - **Complex Statements** (4 cases): Sentences with subordinate clauses or technical terms
 - **Multi-sentence Inputs** (5 cases): Two or more connected sentences

+**Test Execution Details:**
+- **Who conducted tests:** Both team members (Wes and JB) spoke test phrases and evaluated translations
+- **Test script used:** `experiments/test_accuracy.py` (available in GitHub repository)
+- **Evaluation process:** Manual yes/no judgment for each test case
+- **Data recording:** Results saved to CSV file with timestamps
+- **Duration:** Approximately 45 minutes for all 20 tests

 **Results:**

 ![Accuracy Results](../../experiments/figures/accuracy_results.png)

 **Figure 1:** Translation system accuracy across all components showing 100% ASR and translation accuracy with 95% TTS naturalness rating.
+Chart generated using matplotlib with data from manual accuracy assessments.
+Visualization code developed with ChatGPT assistance; underlying data collected by team.

 As shown in Figure 1, VoiceBridge achieved exceptional accuracy across all system components: